5 Surefire Strategies for Developing Reading Fluency

 Because reader's theater is an oral performance of a script, it is one of the best ways to promote fluency.
 In the exercise, meaning is conveyed through expression and intonation.
 The focus thus becomes interpreting the script rather than memorizing it.

 Getting started is easy.
 Simply give each student a copy of the script, and read it aloud as you would any other piece of literature.
-(See resources below, for script sources.)
+(See script resources below.)
 After your read-aloud, do an echo read and a choral read of the script to involve the entire class.
 Once the class has had enough practice, choose students to read the various parts.
 Put together a few simple props and costumes, and invite other classes to attend the performance.

 For the presentation, have readers stand, or sit on stools, in front of the room and face the audience.
 Position them in order of each character's importance.
 Encourage students to make eye contact with the audience and one another before they read.
 Once they start, they should hold their scripts at chest level to avoid hiding their faces, and look out at the audience periodically.